Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 - Alabama is 6-4 against the spread and 9-1 overall in games when it puts up more than 22 points.

-- Alabama is 6-3 against the spread and 8-1 overall when the team totals more than 369.1 yards.
+- Alabama is 6-3 against the spread and 8-1 overall when the team piles up more than 369.1 yards.

 - The Crimson Tide have nine turnovers this season, equal to the number of takeaways for the Tigers.